marcinrek/sauron/README.md

     * added settings.json for application settings
     * add option to disable storing default data like links, statusCodes etc.
     * add option to save progress after every N pages crawled - this is then picked up automatically on next crawl from the same config file (by config.id)
-    * creat output and save folders on app start - remove check on each save
+    * create output and save folders on app start - remove check on each save
     * added option for verbose output to console
 * v1.1.0
     * fix pathnameAllow/Deny check